d4n3sh/thedaneshproject/content/posts/2007-09-06-extract-zip-files-in-linux.md

 >
 > \# unzip -fo [filename].zip (non interactive.
 Yes to all)

-Extract the contents of a ZIP file if the contents are newer then what&#8217;s available in the target directory or don&#8217;t exist yet.
+Extract the contents of a ZIP file if the contents are newer then what's available in the target directory or don't exist yet.
 Good for upgrades.

 > \# unzip -u [filename].zip
 >